iter8-tools/docs/docs/tutorials/load-test-http-multiple.md

 ***

-Assert experiment outcomes, view experiment report, view experiment logs, and cleanup as described in [your first experiment](../getting-started/your-first-experiment.md).
+View the experiment results by using the Iter8 Grafana dashboard, as described in [your first experiment](../getting-started/your-first-experiment.md).

 ***